ITPS/oerp_gap_analysis_ITPS/README.md

 custom development (no change in the existing logic);
 4:Feature doesn't exist in OpenERP and either requires a heavy custom development (more than 4 hours) like a new module or a change in the existing logic;
 5:Not enough information to identify the necessary development we need more detail

+If you have any questions on this document you can contact:
+• Nicholas Riegel (CEO at ITpedia Solutions LLC): nriegel@itpedia-solutions.com, 443-574-4877, Skype:itpedia